We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - slowed heart rate

-Spotting is different than the bleeding you experience when you have your period.
-Typically, spotting:
+Spotting is different from the bleeding you experience during your period.

-- doesn’t last longer than a day or two
+- doesn’t last longer than 1 or 2 days

 - is usually heavy enough to require a pad or tampon